ainaral/RecipeApp/README.md

 # Recipe app
-This recipe app has been implemented during the mobile course
+This recipe app has been implemented during the mobile course.

 # Members
 *  Ainara Larrañaga